vishrutarya/MiniTwitter/README.md

 **High-level goal and functionality.** MiniTwitter's main goal is to facilitate communication over the web.
 It does this by enabling users to make textual *posts*, displaying these posts publicly as the author's *stream*, and enabling users to follow one another such that each user's *feed* is a chronological list of all the posts made by the user and those the user is following.

 **Technology stack.** Despite it's simplicity, MiniTwitter is a full-stack web application with database, application, and visualization layers.
-It's built in Python using the Flask web framework, handles data through a SQLite (or MySQL) database and a SQL , and deploys via a Docker container.[1]
+It's built in Python using the Flask web framework, handles data through a SQLite (or MySQL) database, and deploys via a Docker container.[1]
 The service was built following Miguel Grinberg's Flask tutorial.

 ## Quick Start
-Navigate to the directory the application should be stored.
+Navigate to the directory in which the application should be stored.
 ```
 cd <path_to_dir_where_minitwitter_should_be_stored>
 ```

-Make a virtual environment in a new dir `env`; activate this virtual environment.
+Make a virtual environment in a new dir, `env`; activate this virtual environment.
 ```
 python3 -m venv env
 source env/bin/activate